gabrielbazan/fast-cookie/README.md

 ## About

+Everytime people need to start a new project, they have to figure out the best ways to do things like: How to organize the project structure, and how to dockerize, how to run, how to connect with a database, handle sessions, validate, serialize data, configure the service, requirements, virtual environments, run unit tests, lint, check code styling, GIT hooks, and the list goes on...

-Fast Cookie is a FastAPI project generator you can use to quickly start turning your idea into reality, without reinventing the wheel.
+Fast Cookie is a FastAPI project generator that takes care of all these things beforehand, so you can quickly start making your idea come true, without reinventing the wheel.

-You don't have to worry about how to organize, dockerize, and configue your new project.
-Not even how to add and run unit tests, or how to install GIT hooks.
 You get all that from the very beginning.

-If you need a relational database, you don't even have to worry about that.
-You can start with a dockerized relational database, database migrations, session management methods, and serialization methods for your API.

 ## Stack